Articles > Marketing > How to become a marketing coordinator

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-Woman with tablet computer smiling at camera
+A marketing coordinator with a tablet computer smiling at the camera

 Marketing coordinators play a vital role in an organization’s success.
 But what do marketing coordinators do opens in new window exactly?
 In a nutshell, they work closely with the rest of the marketing team to develop strategies for launching campaigns, conducting market research and executing projects such as advertising or event planning.
 They are also responsible for tracking consumer data and regularly reporting key takeaways to their superiors.